-CONSTRUCTION IS UNDERWAY-KUC is beginning its new year.
-Pictured are Jessia, Kathie and Jordan Thompson with Rev. Kenny Dickson and his wife, Michelle.
-(Staff Photo) New year for Kids Under Construction Ag town meeting ing up for an exciting year.
+New year for Kids Under Construction Ag town meeting Kids Under Construction is gearing up for an exciting year.
 The leaders have many activities planned for the upcoming year which will begin Monday, September 13.
 KUC is a children's Christian group that meets every Monday from 5 to 6 p.m. at the Bogata United Methodist Church throughout the year.
 Any Monday which falls on a school holiday is excluded.
 This is open to all children in the community for age groups K-6.
 Weekly activities include a Bible

-Breakfast Cinnamon rolls Graham crackers w/peanut butter juice milk Lunch Hot dogs w.mustard pork & beans fritos fruit milk Breakfast Cereal toast w/jelly iuice milk Lunch saldad w/dressing Kids Under Construction is gear- story, crafts, songs, games, fellowship and a snack.
+Monday Breakfast Cinnamon rolls Graham crackers w/peanut butter juice milk Lunch Hot dogs w.mustard pork & beans fritos fruit milk Tuesday Breakfast Cereal toast w/jelly iuice milk story, crafts, songs, games, fellowship and a snack.
 Special activities for KUC include a float in the Christmas parade, wiener roast, fall festival and various community projects.
 Leaders for this year are Kathy Stringfellow, Michelle Dickson, Denise Wood and Kathie Thompson.
 Kim Kelsey is the snack coordinator.
-If you have any questions, call the pastor, Rev. Kenny Dickson at the church, 632-5610 or one of the lead- Cuthand to hold revival The Cuthand United Methodist Church will hold a revival beginning August 29 and running through September 1.
+If you have any questions, call the pastor, Rev. Kenny Dickson at the church, 632-5610 or one of the leaders.
+Cuthand to hold revival The Cuthand United Methodist Church will hold a revival beginning August 29 and running through September 1.
 Service times are 7:00 p.m. nightly with special singing each night.
 A nursery will be provided.
-Everyone is welcome to attend the revival with the congregation of the church Different speakers and singing groups will highlight each service.
+Everyone is welcome to attend the revival with the congregation of the church.
+Different speakers and singing groups will highlight each service.